mirdaki/computer-config/README.md

 just encrypt
 ```

+#### Note

+If you are running anything with a separate "-service-dep", you may need to run a base install, with just the MASH core things (traefik, docker, etc) first to get the dependencies needed for the "-service-dep" to work.
+After that, enable everything and have the "-service-dep" run first.

 ### Old, to be updated
 - Setup Ubuntu 18.04
 	- `ansible-playbook -l coruscant -i initial-config/hosts -u root initial-config/setup_ubuntu1804/playbook.yml`